 There are many ways you can earn money on YouTube, some of which you can use while you wait until you hit the eligibility thresholds for the YouTube Partner Program.
 To help, I’ve compiled a list of the ways you can earn money on the platform, some of which do not require being accepted in the YPP.

-YouTube Partner Program ads: The YouTube Partner ProgramOpens in a new tab. enables YouTube creators to earn money by allowing ads to be shown on their videos.
+YouTube Partner Program ads: The YouTube Partner Program enables YouTube creators to earn money by allowing ads to be shown on their videos.
 YouTube uses an algorithm to match ads with relevant videos, and creators are paid a share of the ad revenue based on how many views their videos get.
 Creators can also use YouTube’s Ad Breaks feature to insert short ads into their videos at designated breaks.

 Sponsorships: YouTube creators can also earn money through sponsorships with brands or companies.
 This can involve creating sponsored content for a brand, promoting a brand’s products or services, or hosting sponsored events or giveaways.